mourabitiziyad/Monza-Chess/README.md

 ## Features / Todo of Monza
-- Perft
 - Some optimization
-- Search
-- Evaluation
+- A much better Evaluation mechanism.
 - GUI
-- Code Cleaning
+- Code Cleaning, Folder Structure.

-- WIP

 ## Resources / Inspiration
 ### Sources that I looked at extensively